Useful Computer Programs

 BUG REPORTING.
 Please report any bugs to me at and please provide information about your platform and the operating system you are using.

 SOURCE CODE.
-The REALBasic source code is provided with program other than ProbViewer.
-If you have REALBasic, you are free to modify those programs, subject to the GNU General Public License, version 2 or higher.
+The Xojo source code is provided with programs other than ProbViewer.
+If you have Xojo (download the free Interactive Developer Environment here), you are free to modify those programs, subject to the GNU General Public License, version 2 or higher.
 Basically, this license gives you the freedom to distribute and/or modify the programs provided that they remain free and open-source and that you credit my work.
 Some of the core classes used in multiple programs can be found here.
+(Historical note: Xojo used to be called REALBasic or Real Studio.
+Some source files are so old that they will need to be updated to run with the current version of Xojo.
+Except for a few programs involving 3D graphics, one can handle the updating within the Xojo IDE.)

 For All Units: